 Amenities: There are two toilets on site along with a shower and a standpipe with drinkable water, all free to use.
 Lemonade, orange squash and biscuits including a large amount of Jaffa cakes will be available for refreshments but you are advised to bring your own lunches or there is a pub in the village.

 Equipment: Trowels, hand shovels, kneeling mats, buckets, brushes, shovels and wheelbarrows are available for your use.
 Gloves are available but it is best if you bring your own.
 If you do bring your own equipment make sure it is clearly marked.
 There will be sun cream on site but you may want to bring your own.
 This is important as the site is exposed to the sun; do not forget to put it on.

-Accommodation: Camping on site is available at a cost of £3 per person per night.
+Accommodation: Camping on site is available.
 Amenities available as described above.
 Alternatively, if camping is not your style, there are plenty of other options to stay in the local area.
 There are a number of hotels and B&Bs close to the site, to find out more visit the Accommodation page.